showermat/squashserve/README.md

     ./wikidump.py -vv -s 2 http://en.wikipedia.org/wiki/Main_Page

 With no verbosity arguments, Wikidump will just display a continuously updating count of the number of items in its queue, which can be misleading because the program eliminates duplicates on removal rather than insertion.
 I like the output with a verbosity level of 2; you can increase this further to get debugging output.  *Please* ask the program to sleep between retrievals (`-s` option) to reduce server load if you aren't dumping your own installation.

+### Linkcheck

+Mirroring a website rarely goes perfectly, so along with Wikidump I've provided a small script that will check for missing links in an HTML tree.
+Just provide the root of the tree as the first argument, and it will recursively check links to make sure that the `href` of every `a` attribute is reachable (only if it is a local link) and otherwise print out the file with the bad link and the link destination.
+It also checks that all `img`s with a local `src` attribute are reachable.
+Of course, it's far from perfect -- it doesn't (yet) verify links included through the `link` tag or local `script`s, and it will never be able to process, for example, links programmatically generated in JavaScript.
+Still, for checking the output of Wikidump, at least, it can be useful.

 ## Issues